postpdm/awesome-vcs-tools/README.md

 * [Pro Git book](https://git-scm.com/book) by Scott Chacon and Ben Straub.
 * [Git How to](https://githowto.com/) - a guided tour that walks through the fundamentals of Git.
 * [Git Cheatsheet](http://ndpsoftware.com/git-cheatsheet.html) - Git Cheatsheet from NDP software.
+* [Git Immersion](http://gitimmersion.com/) - is a guided tour that walks through the fundamentals of Git.

 ### Clients